Skip to content

 Broad Law — common questions

-Standard parking is at NT151232 near Edinburgh.
-Check the parking grid reference on an OS map before travel; informal laybys can fill on summer weekends.
+Park at NT151232 near Edinburgh.
+Double-check the grid reference on an OS map first; informal laybys here fill early in high season.

-When is the best time to climb Broad Law?
+What's the best month to climb Broad Law?

 Good signal on this accessible Southern Uplands hill — 3 bars on the summit